bvds/gauge-field-analyze/saddle-lib/README.md

 associated libraries.
 Then modify `Makefile` to point to these libraries.

+### CentOs

+On CentOs, had to provide a link for the LAPACK and BLAS libraries like this:  `sudo ln -s liblapack.so.3 liblapack.so`

 ### Intel MKL

 One can link to the Intel Math Kernel Library